Experiencing lower back pain?

 Just place and hold for a few minutes or until there is relief.

-Disclaimer: If pain persists please seek the advise of your medical doctor.
+Disclaimer: If pain persists please seek the advice of your medical doctor.

 Want to learn more about Jin Shin Jyutsu?